 Atlas of Breeding Birds in Britain and Ireland: 1968-1972

 A species list of birds recorded is available for all 10-km squares containing land in the UK and Ireland and whether each species definitely, probably or possibly bred in each during the survey period.

 This survey covered all 10-km squares in the UK and Ireland and in both winter and the breeding season.
-Fieldwork was completed following the breeding season of 2011, and the data are now being analysed and made ready for publication.
-Currently this is likely to be autumn 2013.
-No data will be released until after publication.
+Fieldwork was completed following the breeding season of 2011, and the data was analysed and published in 2014.

-(In due course a species list of birds recorded in winter and the breeding season, together with a figure for relative abundance in each, and whether each definitely, probably or possibly bred, will be available for each 10-km square in all of UK and Ireland.
-Species lists and some counts made will be available for sampled tetrads.)
+A species list of birds recorded in winter and the breeding season, together with a figure for relative abundance in each, and whether each definitely, probably or possibly bred, will be available for each 10-km square in all of UK and Ireland.
+Species lists and some counts made will be available for sampled tetrads.

 The Migration Atlas

 The count of each species recorded is available from nearly 3,500 randomly selected 1-km squares throughout the UK (earlier years have rather fewer samples) for each year the square was surveyed (one or more of 1994-present).

 The count of each species recorded is available from about 500 randomly selected stretches of waterway throughout the UK (earlier years have rather fewer samples) divided into 500m lengths and for each year the stretch was surveyed (one or more of 1998-present).
 (Note that some stretches are the same as WBS stretches.)